dmitriysychev/dmitriysychev/README.md

 ### Hi there 👋
 ### My name is Dmitriy Sychev, and I am UT Austin Computer Science Graduate of 2020
  - 📫 How to reach me: dmitriy.sychev at utexas.edu
+### What I am working on:
  - 🔭 I’m currently working on a forum app using TypeScript, GraphQL, React, ApolloServer
  - ⚡ Working on cryptocurrency exchange project using Solidity and web3 framework
- - Working on a major platform using Node, React, Redis, MongoDB, NGINX
+ - 💬 Working on a major platform using Node, React, Redis, MongoDB, NGINX
+### Ask me about my projects!
 <!--
 **dmitriysychev/dmitriysychev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.